-The WRMP24 performance trends for PCC and business demand presented on an annual basis within our rdWRMP24 tables will form the starting point for our PR24 business plan Performance Commitment Level (PCL).
-However, there are further considerations required for the business plan including the impact of Covid-19 and the influence of assumed Government led water efficiency interventions on PCC.
+The WRMP24 performance trends for PCC and business demand presented on an annual basis within our WRMP24 tables form the starting point for our PR24 business plan Performance Commitment Level (PCL).
+However, there were further considerations for the business plan including the impact of Covid-19 and the influence of assumed Government led water efficiency interventions on PCC.